-Inmate Constitutional Law Lawyers
+Prisoners’ Rights Constitutional Law Lawyers

-At Rathod | Mohamedbhai LLC, our team of trial lawyers understand the importance of representing prisoners, inmates and parolees.
+At Rathod | Mohamedbhai LLC, our team of trial lawyers understands the importance of representing prisoners, inmates, and parolees.
 One true test of a society is how well it treats its prisoners.
-Often forgotten, local, state, and federal laws afford substantial rights to the prisoners and parolees, such as laws protecting against excessive force and cruel and unusual punishment.
+Often forgotten, local, state, and federal laws afford substantial rights to prisoners and parolees, such as laws protecting against excessive force and cruel and unusual punishment.
 Civil rights laws require that prisons and jails provide prisoners and inmates with appropriate medical treatment and humane living conditions.
 Unnecessary and punitive administrative segregation and solitary confinement may violate a prisoner’s civil rights.

 We have substantial experience in prisoner civil rights cases, as well as many other civil rights matters.
 We will ensure that your civil rights while incarcerated or on parole are respected.
-We examine your prison’s trainings, policies, and practices to ensure compliance with current local, state and federal civil rights laws.
+We examine your prison’s trainings, policies, and practices to ensure compliance with current local, state, and federal civil rights laws.

 Contact Our Colorado Civil Rights Lawyers